 Global Message To Prevent Harm From Drinking During Pregnancy

-Today marks World FASD Awareness Day; a day to take a pause and reflect on how we are supporting alcohol-free pregnancies and those affected by FASD in Aotearoa New Zealand.
+Today marks World FASD Awareness Day; a day to take a pause and reflect on how we are supporting alcohol-free pregnancies as well as those affected by Fetal Alcohol Spectrum Disorder (FASD) in Aotearoa New Zealand.

 "Everyone participating in FASD Awareness Day globally, is invited to share in a ‘Moment of Reflection’ at 9:09am - the ninth minute, of the ninth hour, of the ninth day, of the ninth month - to symbolise the nine months of pregnancy in which to grow a healthy baby - and to reflect on those who are already living with FASD and need our help," Ms Rogan, FASD Coordinator at Alcohol Healthwatch, says.

-Fetal Alcohol Spectrum Disorder (FASD) is the diagnostic term used to describe the impacts on the brain and body of individuals prenatally exposed to alcohol during pregnancy.
-It is estimated that between 600 and 3000 babies are born with FASD in New Zealand each year.
+FASD is the diagnostic term used to describe the impacts on the brain and body of individuals prenatally exposed to alcohol during pregnancy.
+It is estimated that at least 1,800 babies are born with FASD in Aotearoa New Zealand each year.

 FASD is a lifelong, preventable disability.
 Each individual with FASD is unique and has areas of both strengths and challenges.
 They are likely to experience challenges in their daily living, needing support with learning, emotional regulation, physical and mental health and social skills.
 Associated difficulties extend to the families and caregivers, who commonly express daily challenges and distress raising their loved ones with FASD, often with little to no support.

 Due to Covid-19 restrictions this year, physical events have been put on hold.
 However, FASD Awareness Day and the moment of reflection will be marked during online events with guest speakers.
 Read more about the events here https://www.actionpoint.org.nz/fasd.